Dual Cross-Attention Siamese Transformer for Rectal Tumor Regrowth Assessment in Watch-and-Wait Endoscopy: Methods

 \subsection{Network architecture}

-Figure~\ref{Architecture} depicts an overview of our approach.
-As shown a Siamese neural network (SNN) with a hierarchical shifted window (Swin) Transformer encoder~\cite{liu2021swintransformerhierarchicalvision} is used to extract features from images taken at two time points.
-In order to reduce the impact of spatial misalignments and reduce the computational demands, the features from stage \#4 are combined through the dual cross-attention (DCA) module.
-DCA emphasizes features across the time points, which then are used as residual inputs to the corresponding features, concatenated, and then combined through a classification head (CH) to generate classification as cCR versus LR.
+Fig.~\ref{Architecture} depicts an overview of our approach which combines Siamese neural networks with a Swin Transformer encoder to extract meaningful features from images taken at two different time points (refers to `SS').
+A Swin encoder was used to alleviate the need to embed absolute positional information as is required in a vision transformer (VIT).
+Each time point first processes the endoscopic images independently, resulting in hierarchical features.
+To mitigate the impact of spatial misalignments and reduce the computational demands, we only focused on the features from Stage \#4 using the dual cross-attention (DCA) module.
+The DCA module emphasizes features across the time points, producing attention-refined residuals, which are then added back to the corresponding inputs.
+The resulting representation is then pooled, concatenated, and passed through a classification head (CH) to classify the pair as either LR or cCR.